 Access to Superannuation

-"Many years ago" it was possible to access your superannuation as a lump sum, prior to meeting the normal access conditions, if it was your intention to move overseas on a "permanent basis".
+"Many years ago" it was possible to fully access your superannuation as a lump sum, prior to meeting the normal access conditions, if it was your intention to move overseas on a "permanent basis".
 That flexibility no longer exists and there is no provision to simply transfer your super overseas, except with the narrow exception of transfers to New Zealand and into KiwiSaver accounts.

-Therefore, in terms of accessing superannuation, you need to meet the same access conditions as any individual resident in Australia - which normally means having reached preservation age and meeting a condition of release, or eligibility for a transition to retirement pension.
+Therefore, in terms of accessing superannuation, you need to meet the same access conditions as any individual resident in Australia - which normally means having reached your preservation age and meeting a condition of release, or eligibility for a transition to retirement pension.